ArthurEOrtiz/train-tracker/Documentation/project-log.md

         - So i just need to station to identify weather it is just one line or several. diffrent stops in the same station can serve many lines.

+      - 1626
+        - got to display every station on the map, now i  need more conditionals to show lines then add arrival times.